Elemental01/web_portfolio/README.md

 # web_portfolio

-Cooking this portfolio page locally for now, aiming to get it hosted till the end of next semester wish me luck guyzz  ヽ(͡◕ ͜ʖ ͡◕)ﾉ
+Cooking this Web portfolio , will deploy as soon seems fine to me wish me luck guyzz  ヽ(͡◕ ͜ʖ ͡◕)ﾉ